 The second panel discussion explored the application of science to farming in Brazil.
 First, Haroldo Cunha, former President of the Brazilian Cotton Producers Association (ABRAPA) and current President of the Brazilian Cotton Institute (IBA), highlighted how innovations have allowed the cotton sector to reduce land use while boosting production.
 Cunha demonstrated how no-till technology, biotechnology, and general investment in research and development paved the way for increasing cotton yields in Brazil.
 Specifically, there has been a 55% reduction of pesticide application and land use has declined from a high of 4,136 million hectares to 935.3 hectares in the same period when production increased tenfold.

 Dirceu Ferreira, Director of the Center of Expertise in Tropical Agriculture for Bayer-Crop Science, and Henri Colens, European Public Affairs Manager for Braskem, highlighted their organizations’ innovations in the agricultural sector.
-Colens reviewed the global trends in agricultural and put them in the context of the sustainable development goals.
+Ferreira reviewed the global trends in agricultural and put them in the context of the sustainable development goals.
 He discussed three projects Bayer has with key strategic partners.
 All three are examples of how Bayer is working to promote best practices in agriculture and create a more open discussion around challenges.
 Colens examined the biopolymer industry and analyzed how Braskem is working towards decoupling plastic production from fossil fuels.
-Finally, Eugenio Diaz-Bonilla from the International Food Policy Research Institute put all of these innovations in tropical agriculture in a global context.
-He stressed the need for further innovations to address the world's changing diets and the inequality between small farmers and large farming operations can be will met by science-based institutions like EMBRAPA.
+Finally, Eugenio Diaz-Bonilla, Head of the Latin American and Caribbean Program at the International Food Policy Research Institute put all of these innovations in tropical agriculture in a global context.
+He stressed the need for further innovations to address the world's changing diets and the inequality between small farmers and large farmers and highlighted that large farming operations can be met by science-based institutions like EMBRAPA.

 Brazilian Agriculture and Global Challenges